T20X/notes/stl.md

 After container move construction (overload (4)), references, pointers, and iterators (other than the end iterator) to other remain valid, but refer to elements that are now in *this

+### emplace / try_emplace

+template <class...
+Args>
+pair<iterator, bool> try_emplace(const key_type& k, Args&&... args);
+Unlike insert or emplace, these functions do not move from rvalue arguments IF the insertion does not happen, which makes it easy to manipulate maps whose values are move-only types as emplace() before actual insertion or checking if element already exists does create a node first! like this
+_Auto_node __z(*this, std::forward<_Args>(__args)...);
+this is fine for keys which are not moveable / copyable if they are created from implicit constructors and not created by copy/move! although for try_emplace to work it requires KEY object to already exist so that it would later copy / move it. emplace on the other hand does not require this , but it does first creates a full node without checking if the key exists!

+so in summary emplace is still good in two cases:
+ - keys are not copyable/moveable
+ - cost to move/copy key is high compared to creating key object by implicit constructor

 ### erase

 References and iterators to the erased elements are invalidated.
 Other iterators and references are not invalidated.